CBD Oil for Morning Sickness: Is It Safe & Effective?

 Another common trigger for morning sickness is food cravings or aversions.
 When you are pregnant, your sense of smell and taste becomes more sensitive.
-You might start to dislike certain smells or foods that you used to like before you got pregnant.
+You might start to dislike certain smells or foods you used to like before pregnancy.

 The Smell and Taste of Certain Foods